These are two engineering(ish) projects outside work that I’ve been working on over the years.

 Close up of a bought JetCat PHT3 which the prototype engine will eventually replace.

 For flight controls, I'm using a standard radio controller that will allow manual LOS (line of sight) control but also allow building an autopilot system.
-The autopilot will enable to craft to fly beyond visual line of sight (BVLOS) autonomously (as per the FAA regulation allows).
-The autonomous system will be accomplished via the ArduPilot APM 2.8 Flight Controller Board and APM Planner 2 software using a Panasonic Toughpad FZ-G1 as the ground controller (with the radio controller as a backup).
+The autopilot will enable the craft to fly beyond visual line of sight (BVLOS) autonomously (as per FAA regulations).
+The autonomous system will be implemented using the ArduPilot APM 2.8 Flight Controller Board and APM Planner 2 software, with a Panasonic Toughpad FZ-G1 as the ground controller (with the radio controller as a backup).
 I think for “true“ BVLOS capabilities, I will need to get an FAA authorization.
-Since the FAA keeps changing the rules, I'll have to get back on what qualifies as an experimental vs. UAV/UAS.
+Since the FAA keeps changing the rules (2016), I'll have to get back on what qualifies as an experimental vs. UAV/UAS.

 Animation

-Storytelling is something I grew up with (Disney) and animation is the mode of storytelling with stunning visuals if it’s done.
-It’s also a dream of mine to create a feature animation.
+Storytelling is something I grew up with (Disney), and animation is a mode of storytelling that offers stunning visuals when done well.
+It’s also a dream of mine to create a feature-length animated film.
 It’s also a reason why a part of my career took place at Disney.
-At Disney, fascinated with how Disney/Pixar creates stories specifically animations, I took it upon myself to learn Maya.
-Having a computer science background, I started off with Maya and started with modeling starting with the Utah teapot.
-I really love Khan Academy's Pixar in a Box (they have one for Imagineering too and I encourage everyone to check it out!
+At Disney, fascinated with how Disney/Pixar creates stories, specifically animations, I took it upon myself to learn Maya.
+Having a computer science background, I started off with Maya and started modeling, starting with the Utah teapot.
+I really love Khan Academy's Pixar in a Box (they have one for Imagineering too, and I encourage everyone to check it out!

-From time to time, I build random models, mostly Disney/Pixar characters which takes a long time!
-In 2017, I built a fully rigged Wall-E model (without the rendering or paintings) following various tutorials which took +4 months to do (where I worked on it 2 hours at a time, animators at Pixar/Disney can do this faster).
+From time to time, I build random models, mostly Disney/Pixar characters, which takes a long time!
+In 2017, I built a fully rigged Wall-E model (without the rendering or paintings) following various tutorials, which took 4 months to complete (I worked on it for 2 hours at a time; animators at Pixar/Disney can do this faster).
 For 2020, I'm hoping to learn storyboarding and develop a story and characters.
-In the next few years, I’ll be creating shorts and whatnot so I can go from character to creating stories.
+In the next few years, I’ll be creating shorts and whatnot, so I can go from character to creating stories.

 Autodesk_Maya_2016_-_Student_Version___Users_junhwang_Downloads_PROJECTS_Maya_Models_Wall-E_scenes_wallE_mb_.png